Wedding breakfast

 Entertainment at an English wedding breakfast.
 The organisers have hired two opera singers to sing arias during the meal, for the entertainment of the guests.
 The mother of the groom is being serenaded.

 A wedding breakfast is a feast given to the newlyweds and guests after the wedding, making it equivalent to a wedding reception that serves a meal.
 The phrase is still used in British English.

-Nowadays the wedding breakfast is not normally a morning meal, nor does it look like a typical breakfast, so its name can be confusing for Americans.
+Nowadays the wedding breakfast is not normally a morning meal, nor does it look like a typical breakfast, so its name can be confusing.